idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 Vectors
 -------

-A standard example of a dependent data type is the type of “lists with length”, conventionally called *vectors* in the dependent type literature.
+A standard example of a dependent data type is the type of "lists with length", conventionally called *vectors* in the dependent type literature.
 They are available as part of the Idris library, by importing ``Data.Vect``, or we can declare them as follows: